-In January 2006 members of the Planning Council and the Futures Task Force brought an update of the goals, directions, and steps to the Board of Trustees for their review and input.
-The revised three-year goals, directions, and steps were approved by the board April 8, 2006.
+In January 2008 members of the Planning Council brought an update of the directions, and steps to the Board of Trustees for their review and input.
+The revised three-year directions and steps were approved by the board April 19, 2008.